AgenteDog/CoDtoUE4/README.md

 ### You will need to download:

-- [UnrealEnginePython](https://github.com/20tab/UnrealEnginePython) (Plugin that will run the script) (You should get an embedded version if you are just looking to run the script)
+- [UnrealEnginePython](https://github.com/20tab/UnrealEnginePython) (Plugin that will run the script)
 - [Greyhound](https://github.com/Scobalula/Greyhound/releases) (Used to export models/textures from the games)
 - [C2M](https://github.com/sheilan102/C2M) (used to export map info and map geometry)

 If you want to know/learn how to use the UnrealEnginePython plugin they have lots of documentation!

 Still: running the script is pretty much just copy/pasting and editing a few values.
 Just open the plugin and you will see a code editor, just make a new file and paste one of the two scripts.
 There you can edit the values if you want too.
 Then just hit run and thats it.
 (You will have to do this for both placing and importing, but like I said it takes literal seconds.)

+Tip: You should get an embedded version of the UnrealeEnginePython plugin if you are just looking to run the script.

 *Same thing for C2M and Greyhound.*